Welcome to the new KidsHealth website! See what is new.

 Key points about fever in children

-• if your baby with a fever is under 3 months old, you should always see a doctor
+• if your baby with a fever is under 3 months old, always see a health professional urgently

 What is fever?